Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 How to neutralize tear gas effects on the eyes?

-To neutralize tear gas effects on the eyes, flush them immediately with cool water or sterile saline solution.
+To reduce tear gas effects on the eyes, flush them immediately with clean water or sterile saline solution.
 This helps dilute and wash away the irritants without causing further damage.
 Avoid rubbing the eyes to prevent spreading the chemicals or causing microabrasions.

 What is the best way to neutralize tear gas on the skin?